grafana/loki/docs/sources/operations/storage/retention.md

 ---
 # Loki Storage Retention

-Retention in Loki is achieved through the [Table Manager](../table-manager/).
+Retention in Loki is achieved either through the [Table Manager](../table-manager/) or the [Compactor](./#compactor).

+Retention through the table manager is achieved by relying on the object store TTL feature and will work for both boltdb-shipper store and chunk store.
+However retention through the [Compactor](./#compactor)

+Going forward the compactor retention will become the default and long term supported one.

+## Compactor
+## Table Manager

 In order to enable the retention support, the Table Manager needs to be configured to enable deletions and a retention period.
 Please refer to the [`table_manager_config`](../../../configuration#table_manager_config)